-What is a Color Profile?
+What Is A Color Profile?

-A color profile is a set of data which characterizes a device working with colors, and how this device displays colors.
+A color profile is a set of data which defines a device working with colors, and how this device displays colors.
 Such devices are monitors, printers, scanners, etc. Each device has its own way of managing colors.
-Therefore, without the correct color profiles being installed and used, it can happen that the colors of an image you view on your monitor will be very different than those you see if you print the image.
+Therefore, without the correct color profiles being installed and used, it can happen that the colors of an image you view on your monitor will be very different from those you see if you print the image.
 To make sure such differences do not occur, and you actually see the real colors used in an image, you need to install the color profiles for the devices working with colors on your computer.

 Printers and scanners install their appropriate color profiles together with their official drivers.
 That's why the only component you need to worry about is your monitor.
 People rarely install drivers for them and this translates into your monitor not using a correct color profile.
-Therefore, you get the differences in color I mentioned earlier.
+Therefore, you get the differences in color we mentioned earlier.

 Installing the correct color profile can be also useful for gamers, who can be sure that they see the colors intended by game developers.